Phylrich Faucets Review & Rating Updated: 10/10/23

-Phylrich faucets were traditionally little pieces of Baroque art with hand-chased and engraved finishes in everything up to and including gold, crystals and semi-precious stones.
+Phylrich faucets were traditionally pieces of Baroque art with hand-chased and engraved finishes in everything up to and including gold, crystals, and semi-precious stones.
 This was the faucet for the quintessential Hollywood boudoir look.
-Escalette has kept the traditional Baroque designs but toned down the more extreme styles.
-It has expanded the line to include some simply stunning contemporary and transitional faucets with design features found nowhere else.
+Escalette has toned down the more extreme styles and revamped the line to feature more conventional designs.

 The website is crisply designed with intuitive navigation.
-Faucets are clearly displayed in collections that include shower sets, tub fillers, and accessories such as such as towel bars, toilet paper holders, grab bars and various robe hooks.
-Faucets are generally illustrated with one 3/4 view and several closeup views of the various details and features of the faucet.
+Faucets are displayed in collections that include shower sets, tub fillers, and accessories such as towel bars, toilet paper holders, grab bars, and various robe hooks.
+Faucets are generally illustrated with one 3/4 view and several close-up views of the various details and features of the faucet.

 Faucet specifications are detailed in a downloadable (.pdf) specification sheet that includes a dimensioned drawing, the faucet's certifications, and a list of standard finishes (again) but no information about the faucet's valve cartridge.

-There are no installation instructions and no exploded parts diagram.
+Installation instructions and no exploded parts diagram are available for most faucets as a .pdf download.
 Installation instructions are useful for plumbers who can anticipate any installation issues, and a parts diagram makes it easy to visualize how the faucet goes together.
 The diagram usually comes in the box with the faucet but it's nice to have one in advance of ordering the faucet.

-These are unblushingly luxurious high-end faucets.
-If you are remodeling a high-end bath, or just want that one upscale item to finish off your more modest re-do, Phylrich is a line of faucets you should consider.
+These are unblushingly luxurious, high-end faucets.
+If you are remodeling a premium bath, or just want that one indulgent luxury item to finish off a more modest re-do, Phylrich is a line of faucets you might consider.
 The design and quality are excellent, and the fact that they are "truly" made in the U.S.A. adds a little something to the line.